What They Came In For Travis Kern What They Came In For Travis Kern

 “It feels like my feet are wooden blocks.”

-It hadn’t started that way.
-At first, it was just an odd tingling—a kind of buzzing across the tops of her feet at night.
-Then a kind of numbness at the tips of her toes.
-She thought maybe her shoes were too tight.
-Maybe it was just circulation.
-But over time, the buzzing turned to burning.
-The numbness spread.
+Of course, she hadn’t just woken up that morning with those symptoms.
+At first, it was just an odd tingling—a kind of buzzing across the tops of her feet at night and then a kind of numbness at the tips of her toes.
+She thought maybe her shoes were too tight or maybe it was just circulation.
+But over time, the buzzing turned to burning and the numbness spread.
 She started feeling unsteady when walking.
 Sometimes her legs felt like they belonged to someone else.
 Other times, it was all she could feel—burning, stabbing, buzzing, aching—and no one could tell her why.

 She didn’t have diabetes.
 She wasn’t on chemotherapy.
 Her labs looked fine.
 Her neurologist ran the tests, shrugged, and said, “Idiopathic.”
 Which, in medical language, is a polite way of saying: we don’t know.